ASIA MARKETS: Asian Markets Mostly Flat After U.S. Yield-curve Inversion Deepens

 An inverted yield curve indicates investors' worries about the economy's health, and has been a reliable indicator of a coming recession.
 On Tuesday, yields on U.S. 30-year bonds dipped below those for three-month notes, providing another red flag for the global economy.

-Hong Kong's Hang Seng Index slipped 0.2%, while the Shanghai Composite declined 0.4%.
+Hong Kong's Hang Seng Index was last about flat, while the Shanghai Composite declined 0.3%.
 Benchmark indexes in Taiwan , Singapore , Malaysia and Indonesia were mixed.
-Australia's S&P/ASX 200 inched up 0.2%.
+Australia's S&P/ASX 200 inched up 0.3%.

 Among individual stocks, e-commerce company Rakuten slid in Tokyo trading, while IT provider NEC and Tokyo Electric Power gained.
 In Hong Kong, Sunny Optical and oil producer CNOOC rose, while Tencent declined.
 LG Electronics and Hyundai Motor gained in South Korea, and Foxconn fell in Taiwan.
 In Australia, Rio Tinto and Beach Energy advanced.